tobigithub/music-shops/README.md

 * dontcrack (http://www.dontcrack.com/) - audio software deals from many different brands
 * plugindiscounts (https://plugindiscounts.com/) - plugin discounts (requires login)
 * musicsoftwaredeals (https://www.reddit.com/r/musicsoftwaredeals/) - music software deals from reddit (> 1000 readers)
+* bestservice (https://www.bestservice.com/index.html) - usually has deals around the whole year
+* time&space (http://www.timespace.com/) - time and space has software and sales and specials all the time

 **Instrument and content producers**
 * Native Instruments (https://www.native-instruments.com/) - NI has deals of their own products, but also partner deals with steep rebates around 50%; NI usually has sales with 50% off for Komplete in summer/thanksgivings/christmas.